Pond Aeration System for Controlling Pond Weeds

 - Herbicides are also a potential concern for aquatic life.
 (Robert Gilliam et al, 1999) There are hundreds of publications on the dangers of herbicides

-If you kill all the weeds without eliminating its cause, the plants nutrient will still be left in the water.
+If you kill all the weeds without eliminating their cause, the plant's nutrients will still be left in the water.
 The pond weeds will quickly return, unless algae can shade the water before the weeds are established.
 Then you have a pond or lake full of algae.
 If it happens to be blue-green algae, it can extract nitrogen and carbon dioxide directly into the atmosphere.
 Blue-green algae can increase nitrogen coming into a lake up to eighty pounds per acre each year!

 Reduce Nutrients!
 Limit Pond Weed Growth!